-Jaybird Freedom review
+Jaybird Freedom full review

 Jaybird is well-known for its Sportband headphones – as well as its rather naff adverts featuring a busty blonde in a tight-fitting sports bra.
 The Freedom headphones are also designed for use when exercising, but have a completely different design.

 Instead of the over-the-head design of the Sportband, they are a very lightweight set of in-ear headphones with a rubber cord that wraps behind your neck.
 Oh, and the ads use a naked bloke this time, presumably to atone for the sports bra stuff.

 At just 16g, the Freedoms are the lightest set of headphones in this group, and ideal for wearing to the gym or jogging around the park.
 Jaybird includes a set of ‘ear cushions’ that fit inside your ear and help to hold the earpieces in place, but we still found it was necessary to jam them quite firmly into our ears in order to get the best sound quality.